karenpayneoregon/time-combobox-vbnet/readme.md

-# About
+# TimePickerComboBox (VB.NET)

-.NET Framework has a DateTimePicker but not a control to work with TimeSpan which is what TimePickerComboBox was created for.
+.NET Framework has a `DateTimePicker` but not a control to work with `TimeSpan` which is what `TimePickerComboBox` was created for.

 TimePickerComboBox provides the ability to display time by hour, quarter hour or half-hour using an enum.